zoisite-rb/zoisite-rb/guides/source/asset_pipeline.md

 assets stop updating in development mode, the solution is to remove the `.manifest.json` file located in `public/assets/`.
 You can use the `rails assets:clobber` command to delete all your precompiled assets and the `.manifest.json` file.
-This will force Rails to recompile the assets on the fly, reflecting the latest changes.
+This will force Zoisite to recompile the assets on the fly, reflecting the latest changes.

 NOTE: Always ensure that the expected compiled filenames end with `.js` or